siv-org/docs.siv.org/content/security/authentication.md

 ---
-part: NextBook
+part: Security Requirements
-title: Work In Progress Features
+title: Authenticated Voters
 ---

 Here is a list of features which are planned to be implemented in future in no particular order.